The Fall of the House of Commons

 Conversing with Edgar Allan Poe’s archetypal story The Fall of the House of Usher, where both the house and its residents are merged in a closed circuit, the work tracks the sounds produced by the life inside and outside the walls of a typical contemporary apartment.
 The self-referential universe of the couple living in it exudes a spectral balance.
 A dominant position is held by the android supervisor Erika_7, who’s always available to rewrite the house’s memory and offer solutions to the symbiosis crossword puzzle.

 Poe’s dramaturgical conversation is used to contrast the sophisticated and the kitschy, but also to functionally combine musical idioms ranging from the repository of classical melodrama to various styles of postmodern music.
-The musical composition draws upon a wide range of ideas, with a focus on the hybrid trends in 21st-century vocal music.

 Fully accessible performances of the The Fall of the House of Commons